We have moved!

 - Baseline merge issues

 - Colliding Data Types

 - Type not found

 If your issue is not covered above here are some general guidelines on what you should do when you have error states on Cloud environments:

-The reason an environment is in an error state is that the Umbraco Deploy engine sets markers on the environment, the green one sets a
+An environment is in an error state because the Umbraco Deploy engine sets markers on the environment, the green one sets a

 deploy marker, the yellow one a

-Sometimes a deployment will fail due to another deployment in progress, this means you can kick in another deployment later and the deployment will go from failed to complete without needing to do anything extra - read more about manual data extractions.
+Sometimes a deployment will fail due to another deployment in progress.
+You'll need to wait a bit before you can kick in another deployment.
+Doing this, the deployment will go from failure to complete without needing to do anything extra - read more about manual data extractions.

-Often the deployment fails because of an error that won't be fixed simply by redoing it, for that you will need to have a look at the log files - you can check both the regular umbracoTraceLogs and the deploy logs.
+Often the deployment fails because of an error that won't be fixed by re-deploying.
+In these cases, you will need to have a look at the log files.